Get us in your inbox

 • Cafés

-This friendly, family-run chain has been growing exponentially up and down the M5 over the past few years.
+This friendly, family-run chain has grown exponentially up and down the M5 over the past few years.
 It’s a byword for consistency and familiarity.
-Arriving in Birmingham in 2013, this was a caffeinated shot in the arm of Corporation Street.
-If you’re not sucked in by the massive trays of home-baked cakes by the entrance, then BTP’s vast menu covers everything from all-day breakfasts to mains including burgers, salads, toasted sandwiches, soups and a very good kids’ menu.
+Arriving in Birmingham in 2013, Boston Tea Party was a caffeinated shot in the arm of Corporation Street.
+If you’re not sucked in by the massive trays of home-baked cakes by the entrance, then BTP’s vast menu covers everything from all-day breakfasts to mains, including burgers, salads, toasted sandwiches, soups and a very good kids’ menu.

 • Cafés

-Serving beans from London’s Workshop Coffee from a Victoria Arduino espresso machine, Under Pressure has a simple menu that’s reminiscent of places such as Prufrock.
-You can have espresso with or without smooth, steamed milk (say flat white and you will get just that), along with filter and brewed selections.
-The espresso is Workshop’s excellent Cult of Done blend – a clean, sweet and spicy brew – or, if you’re not in the mood for coffee, there’s also a selection of Canton Teas to choose from.
-Lil’s Parlour supplies amazing cakes, while the fantastic bread and pastries come courtesy of Thirteen Bakers.
+Under Pressure has a simple menu reminiscent of places such as Prufrock.
+You can have espresso with or without smooth, steamed milk (say flat white, and you will get just that), along with filter and brewed selections.
+If you’re not in the mood for coffee, there’s also a selection of teas to choose from.
+They are true coffee wizards; make no mistake about that.

 Advertising